delorum/simple-net/README.md

 The server sends back every received message (as it states for "echo").
 If the message is not a valid json, then server puts it to the "raw" field of State object.

 Server is multiclient.
-It listens to 'accept' and then handles any incoming connections.
+It listens, accepts and then handles any incoming connections.
 There is no limit on connections amount.

-`waitNewEvent` blocks until event is received.
+`waitNewEvent[T](func:PartialFunction[NetworkEvent, T]):T` blocks until event compatible with provided PartialFunction is received.
 There are these server event types:

     case class NewClient(client_id: Long) extends NetworkEvent
     case class NewMessage(client_id: Long, message: State) extends NetworkEvent case class ClientDisconnected(client_id: Long) extends NetworkEvent

-`newEvent` returns result immediately.
-If no messages was received from clients, `NoNewEvents` object is returned.
+`newEvent(func:PartialFunction[NetworkEvent, Any]):Any` returns result immediately.
+If no messages was received from clients, `NoNewEvents` object is returned and passed to the PartialFunction provided.

+`fromNewEventOrDefault[T](default:T)(func:PartialFunction[NetwortkEvent, T]):T` is used to immediately calculate and return some result.

 Use `sendToClient(client_id: Long, message: State)` and `sendToAll(message: State)` to send data to clients.

+Important note: currently all `send*` methods are asynchronous and there is no explict verification that the message was actually received by the other side.
+This is up to you!

+`clientIds:List[Long]` is used to return ids of clients that are currently connected to server.

 Here is another example: arithmetic server.
-It gets two numbers, a and b and operation to perfrom with them and returns the result of the operation:
+It gets two numbers, a and b and operation to perform with them and returns the result of the operation:

     import com.github.dunnololda.simplenet._